A new group of low-spin $50-70M_\odot$ Black Holes and the high pair-instability mass cutoff: Introduction

-Very recently, the GWTC-4.0 data are available and the BBH event sample has increased significantly \citep{2025arXiv250818082T}.
-With these data, Tong et al. \cite{2025arXiv250904151T} found a cut-off mass of $45^{+5}_{-4} {\rm M_\odot}$ in the spectrum of secondary mass (see however Ref.\cite{2025arXiv251018867R} for different opinion with a more flexible mass function).
-Antonini et al. \cite{2025arXiv250904637A} reported a rapid transition at $45.3^{+6.5}_{-4.8} {\rm M_\odot}$ between two subpopulations with different $\chi_{\rm eff}$ distributions (in the primary-mass function), which is almost identical to $m_{\rm d}=46.1^{+5.6}_{-5.1}M_\odot$ found in the spin magnitude analysis by Wang et al. \cite{2022ApJ...941L..39W} with GWTC-3 data.
-Similar results are also presented in some other analysis based on GWTC-4.0 \citep{2025arXiv250915646B,2025arXiv250909876G,2025arXiv250909123A}.
-While these new/improved constraints are broadly consistent with earlier results mentioned above (and the cutoff at $\sim 45M_\odot$ has been attributed to the PISN explosions), we {\it notice} that a group of low-spin yet massive ($\gtrsim 60M_\odot$) black holes has emerged in the O4a data (see Figure \ref{fig:m1m2_dist}).
-These black holes are unusual, as they are difficult to produce via hierarchical mergers, and may instead point to either a low $^{12}C(\alpha,\gamma)^{16}O$ reaction rate \citep{2021ApJ...912L..31W} or formation from massive stars whose envelopes were not stripped \citep{2024MNRAS.529.2980W}.
+Very recently, the GWTC-4.0 data are available and the BBH event sample has increased significantly \cite{2025arXiv250818082T}.
+With these data, Tong et al. \cite{2025arXiv250904151T} found a cut-off mass of $45^{+5}_{-4} {M_\odot}$ in the spectrum of secondary mass (see however Ref.\cite{2025arXiv251018867R} for different opinion with a more flexible mass function).
+Antonini et al. \cite{2025arXiv250904637A} reported a rapid transition at $45.3^{+6.5}_{-4.8} {M_\odot}$ between two subpopulations with different $\chi_{\rm eff}$ distributions (in the primary-mass function), which is almost identical to $m_{\rm d}=46.1^{+5.6}_{-5.1}M_\odot$ found in the spin magnitude analysis by Wang et al. \cite{2022ApJ...941L..39W} with GWTC-3 data.
+Similar results are also presented in some other analysis based on GWTC-4.0 \cite{2025arXiv250915646B,2025arXiv250909876G,2025arXiv250909123A}.
+While these new constraints are broadly consistent with earlier results mentioned above (and the cutoff at $\sim 45M_\odot$ has been attributed to the PISN explosions), as we will show in the following context, our analyses on the current/extended data with more flexible models and based on the hierarchical Bayesian inference reveals significant differences on the constraints for this critical mass (see also \cite{2025arXiv250923897L} for an earlier similar result, though it concentrates on the massive high-spin population).